Quick summary

 The offspring is leading a permanently disorderly life

-If your parents disinherited you on the grounds that you lead an unmanaged life (e.g. alcohol or drug addiction, problems with the law), you may be able to defend yourself:
+If your parents disinherited you on the grounds that you lead an unmanaged life (e.g. alcohol or drug addiction, problems with the law), you can defend yourself:

 - Witness statements from friends, family, employers, or professionals (doctors, therapists) confirming that your lifestyle is okay.